 Results from ESG vary and are based on the patient, type of surgery, and compliance with the monitoring program.
 As with any medical intervention or surgery, there are specific risks and possible complications; however, studies have shown promising results.
 A recent study of patients who had an average BMI of 38 and underwent ESG showed that the procedure resulted in an average weight loss of 39 pounds (17.8 kg) after 6 months.
 After 12 months, the weight loss experienced was 42 pounds (19 kilograms).

 In another study of patients with an average BMI of 45, the procedure resulted in an average weight loss of about 73 pounds (33 kg) in the first six months.

 As with other procedures and operations that result in significant weight loss, the endoscopic sleeve gastroplasty can improve conditions that are often associated with obesity, including:

-- Gastroesophageal reflux disease
+- GERD, or gastroesophageal reflux disease

 - Heart disease or stroke